sarabjeetsingh1712/AddressBook/README.md

 It can be tested by running the @SpringBootTest class **com.reece.addressbook.AddressBookApplicationTests**.
 This class will create data before running the test cases.

+**Operation Exposed**

+Below is the list of operation exposed to maintain an Address Book:

 **updateAddressBook**